-7.1.3.
-List the updates to the cold weather preparedness plan required under Requirement R4 to identify the updates or additions to the Generator Cold Weather Critical Components and their freeze protection measures; and

-7.1.4.
-For one or more Corrective Action Plan(s) that address multiple units in a fleet, the Corrective Action Plan shall stagger implementation across those generating units.

-- 7.2.
-Implement each CAP developed pursuant to Requirements R2, R4, or R6, or explain the Corrective Action Plan in accordance with the specified timetables in Requirement R7 Part 7.1; - 7.3.
-Update the Corrective Action Plan, with justification, if corrective action(s) change or timetable(s) exceed the timelines in Requirement R7 Part 7.1; and - 7.4.
-Document in a declaration why corrective actions are not being implemented due to any technical, commercial, or operational constraints as defined by, with justification, any Generator Cold Weather Constraint that precludes the Generator Owner from implementing actions contained within the Corrective Action Plan. - 7.2 Update each CAP if actions or timetables change, until completed. - M7.
-Each Generator Owner shall have dated evidence that demonstrates it implemented each CAPCorrective Action Plan, including updating actions or timetables, or has explained in a declaration why corrective actions are not being implemented in accordance with Requirement R7R8.
-Acceptable evidence may include, but is not limited to, the following dated documentation (electronic or hardcopy format): records that document the implementation of each CAPCorrective Action Plan and the completion of actions for each CAPCorrective Action Plan including revision history of each CAPCorrective Action Plan.
+- 6.4 An identification of updates to the list of Generator Cold Weather Critical Components or their freeze protection measures in the cold weather preparedness plan(s) required under Requirement R4. - M6.
+Each Generator Owner will have documented evidence that it developed a CAPCorrective Action Plan following a Cold Weather Reliability Event at an applicable unit in accordance with Requirement R6.
+Acceptable evidence may include, but is not limited to, the following dated documentation (electronic or hardcopy format): CAP(s) and updated cold weather preparedness plan(s) where indicated as needed by the CAP. - R7.
+Each Generator Owner-, for each Corrective Action Plan developed pursuant to Requirements R1, R2, R3, or R6, shall: [Violation Risk Factor: Medium] [Time Horizon: Long-term Planning] - 7.1 Include a timetable for implementing the selected corrective action(s) that shall: - 7.1.1 Specify action(s) that address(es) existing equipment or freeze protection measures, if any, within 24 months of development of the Corrective Action Plan; and - 7.1.2 Specify action(s) that require(s) new equipment or freeze protection measures, if any, within 48 months of development of the Corrective Action Plan. - 7.2 Implement each CAP developed pursuant to Requirements R2, R4, or R6, or explainthe Corrective Action Plan in accordance with the specified timetable; - 7.3 Update the Corrective Action Plan, with justification, if corrective action(s) change or timetable(s) exceed the timelines in Part 7.1. - 7.4 Document in a declaration-why corrective actions are not being implemented due to any technical, commercial, or operational constraints as defined by, with justification, any Generator Cold Weather Constraints that preclude the Generator Owner from implementing actions contained within the Corrective Action Plan. - 7.2 Update each CAP if actions or timetables change, until completed. - M7.
+Each Generator Owner shall have dated evidence that demonstrates it implemented each CAP, including updating actions or timetables, or has explained in a declaration why corrective actions are not being implemented in accordance with Requirement R7R8.
+Acceptable evidence may include, but is not limited to, the following dated documentation (electronic or hardcopy format): records that document the implementation of each CAP and the completion of actions for each CAP including revision history of each CAP.
 Evidence may also include work management program records, work orders, and maintenance records.
 Any declaration shall contain dated documentation to support constraints identified by the Generator Owner.

 - R8.
-Each Generator Owner that creates a Generator Cold Weather Constraint declaration shall: [Violation Risk Factor: Medium] [Time Horizon: Long-term Planning] - 8.1.
-Perform an annual review and update the Generator Cold Weather Constraint declaration as needed; and - 8.2.
-Update the operating limitations associated with capability and availability per R1.2 if applicable. - M8.
-Each Generator Owner shall have dated evidence that demonstrates it performed an annual review and updated operating limitations as needed.
-Acceptable evidence may include but is not limited to the following dated documentation (electronic or hardcopy format): records that document the performance of an annual review and update to the operating limitations, as needed.
+Each Generator Owner that creates a Generator Cold Weather Constraint declaration shall: [Violation Risk Factor: Medium] [Time Horizon: Long-term Planning] - 8.1 Perform an annual review and update the Generator Cold Weather Constraint declaration as needed; - 8.2 Update the operating limitations associated with capability and availability per Part 1.2 if applicable; and - 8.3 Provide the Generator Cold Weather Constraint declaration to the Balancing Authority in the format and at the interval specified by the Balancing Authority. - M8.
+Each Generator Owner shall have dated evidence that demonstrates it performed an annual review of its Generator Cold Weather Constraint declaration, updated the operating limitations, if applicable, and provided the declaration to the Balancing Authority.
+Acceptable evidence may include, but is not limited to, the following dated documentation (electronic or hardcopy format): records that document the performance of an annual review and the sharing of each declaration as specified by the Balancing Authority.